sunsiz/SuleymaniyeTakvimi/README.md

 -->

 ## Release notes:

+*What's new in version 2.1.3 (2023-08-22):
+* Fixed the problem of keep alarming even turn off the alarm on some devices.
+* Since it is mandatory added ask notification permission feature for Android 13 and later.

+*What's new in version 2.1.2 (2023-03-24):*
+* Fixed the problem of not playing the radio on some devices.
+* Alarm scheduling changed from one week to two week scheduling.
+* The vibration option has been removed as it can only show notifications on Android 10 and later.

+*What's new in version 2.1.1 (2023-01-14):
+* Add an option for "renew location and prayer times when open application every time" in settings.
+* Fixed some minor issues.

 *What's new in version 2.1.0 (2022-08-17):*
 * Fixed the extra notification with the name "Test Alarm" that playing Adhan.